gvwilson/sdxpy/en/src/tester/index.md

 [% inc file="mock_object.py" keep="test_calc" %]

+## Protocols {: #tester-protocols}

 Mock objects are very useful,
-but there's a problem with how we're using them.
+but the way we're using them is going to cause strange errors.
+The problem is that
-Every test except the first one replaces `adder` with a mock object that does something different.
+every test except the first one replaces `adder` with a mock object that does something different.
 As a result,
-any test that *doesn't* replace `adder` will run with whatever mock object was last put in place rather than with the original `adder` function:
+any test that *doesn't* replace `adder` will run with whatever mock object was last put in place rather than with the original `adder` function.

-[% inc file="mock_object.out" %]

-We could tell users they have to remember to put everthing back after each test, but people are forgetful.
+We could tell users it's their job to put everthing back after each test, but people are forgetful.
-Instead,
+It would be better if Python did this automatically;
+luckily for us,
+it provides a [%g protocol "protocol" %] for exactly this purpose.
+A protocol is a rule that specifies how programs can tell Python to do specific things at specific moments.
+Giving a class a `__call__` method is an example of this: when Python sees `thing(…)`, it automatically checks if `thing` has that method.
+Defining an `__init__` method for a class is another example: if a class has a method with that name,
+Python calls it automatically when constructing a new instance of that class.

-we can create a [%g context_manager "context manager" %] that does this automatically.
+What we want for managing mock objects is a [%g context_manager "context manager" %] that replaces the real function with our mock at the start of a block of code and then puts the original back at the end.
-A context manager is a class that defines two methods called `__enter__` and `__exit__`.
+The protocol for this relies on two methods called `__enter__` and `__exit__`.
 If the class is called `C`,
 then when Python executes a `with` block like this: